-Criticality reviews are undertaken to categorise the importance of an asset to the owner.
+A Criticality Review is undertaken to categorise the importance of an asset to the owner.
 Each asset is viewed and it’s criticality rated 1, 2 or 3 in terms of Health & Safety, Environmental and Financial implications if the asset failed to perform it’s function.
 This categorisation is then used to help determine the Maintenance Strategy to be applied to that asset.

 The main criticality categories are: